 Trusting God’s Provision

-I’m certain that the content of our discussions will not be comprehensive by any means, but at least it will get us started, and the conversation engaged.
-So if you’re ready, grab a Bible, a pad of paper, a pen, and a quiet spot on the floor where you can sit in God’s presence, pondering and praying alongside the Holy Spirit over the conversations we will have.
+Grab a Bible, a pad of paper, a pen, and a quiet spot where you can sit in God’s presence, pondering and praying alongside the Holy Spirit over the conversations we will have.
 Might I suggest you even pull together a group of folks to walk through the material as a group!
 I look forward to our time together and I invite your lively participation.

 Click here to see a complete list of Scriptures used in this series.
 As you go through this blog series, we suggest that you use the ancient tool of Lectio Divina as you approach each scriptural text we give you in this blog.
 Lectio Divina is a slow, intentional reading of the Holy Scriptures.
 Take your time as you ponder the text slowly, allowing the Holy Spirit to illuminate God’s Word for you as you read.
 Ask the Master as you read, “Jesus, what in this passage do I need to hear today?”